 Observer: Sgt.
 Alan Andrew Fuller, (Meteorologist, home address ‘Toowong’, Church Road, Lingfield, Surrey.
 Service No. 948385, joined Cardington.
 DOB 21st November 1920

 Wireless operator/Air gunner: Sgt.
 Robert (Robbie) William McDonald, (Heavy Transport Haulage (Office), home address 58 Lennard Road, Dunton Green, Kent.
 Service No. 1250068, joined Uxbridge, Gloucester or Penarth.
 DOB 24th November 1914.
 He died Bury St Edmund 19th February 1980.

-With Weather reporting cloud at 5/10ths low and 10/10ths total and visibility of 2 miles, the targets set for that raid were the local central railway station and its marshalling yards, the power station and the barges in the canal.
+With Weather reporting cloud at 5/10ths low and 10/10ths total and visibility of 2 miles, the targets set for that raid on Oldenburg, were the local central railway station and its marshalling yards, the power station and the barges in the canal.
 All aircraft appear to have bombed the target and returned between 12.48 Hours and 13.21 Hours.

 1 Aircraft bombed target with 4x250lb from 1000ft.
 2 Fell towards railway station which was clearly seen.
 Also dropped bombs on centre of town of Verel.
 Results unobserved due (to) regaining cloud cover.